anabrid/lucigui/README.md

 ## Main Features

-- Talks to LUCIDACs via HTTP REST API.
+- Talks to LUCIDACs via HTTP ~~REST API~~ Websockets.
 Requires suitable LUCIDAC firmware branch.
 - Can be used while being connected to a LUCIDAC but also in **headless mode**, where most functions are still available.
 The client can connect to any suitable LUCIDAC or no LUCIDAC at all.
 - When connected to a LUCIDAC, allows to